A Brief Look at Web Development in Python

 Since 2003, Python has ranked in the top 10 programming languages to learn and its ranking has been consistently improving ever since.
 According to a statistic, Python is one of the top 5 languages to learn in 2019 and has become an essential part of the programming community, thanks to its simplicity, flexibility, robustness, ease of use, compatibility, speed, and versatility.
 Furthermore, tech giants like Instagram, Spotify, and Google base, at least in part, their architecture in Python.

-In short, Python has become a central figure of the programming and business world with the rise of Silicon Valley and Wall Street poster child: Fintech.
+In short, Python has become a central component of the programming world with the rise of Silicon Valley and Wall Street poster child: Fintech.
 The reasons are many, but Python offers the security and scalability sought by the digital-first-approach trend assumed by a considerable portion of the business and financial sectors.

-Though Python can be used to perform a variety of tasks ranging from machine learning and data science to robotics and hardware programming, in this article we will study how Python can be used for web development.
+Python can be used to perform a ton of different tasks, ranging from machine learning and data science to robotics and hardware programming.
+In this article we will focus on how Python can be used for web development.

 Web Development Using Python

-Python offers something for everyone through its many frameworks.
+Python offers something for everyone through its many frameworks and features.
 A framework is a bundle of packages and modules that provide an abstraction, or generic functionality, that can be selectively changed to create application-specific software.

-In this article, we will provide a brief overview for three of the most popular selections by developers and programming companies alike: Django, Pyramid, and Flask.
+Over the next few sections, we'll provide a brief overview for three of the most popular selections by developers: Django, Pyramid, and Flask.
 After the overview we'll show the most popular framework, Django, in action through the use of an example login system.

 Django

 This framework is the embodiment of the "batteries included" phrase.
 Defined as "the web framework for perfectionists with deadlines".
-Its built-in features allow for a wide range of web applications such as database applications, chat-bots, GPS solutions, etc.
+Its built-in features allow for a wide range of web applications, like database applications, chat-bots, IoT solutions, etc. Given it's popularity, you'll often see Django as the topic of a web development course.

-Its DRY (Don't Repeat Yourself) philosophy not only allows, but also promotes, the reuse of code, slicing the coding time in half.
+Its DRY (Don't Repeat Yourself) philosophy not only allows, but also promotes, the reuse of code, greatly reducing the coding time.
 Furthermore, its modular/decoupled architecture allows seamless modification of the code components, allowing you to add or remove components as much as needed with little to no effort.

-Django also possesses something called an ORM (Object-Relational Mapping), which makes it not only highly compatible with most of the popular databases like SQL or Oracle but allows it to work with several databases at once.
+Django also possesses something called an ORM (Object-Relational Mapping), which makes it highly compatible with most of the popular databases, like SQL or Oracle, and also allows it to work with several databases at once.

 Finally, Django is SEO (Search Engine Optimization) friendly.
-For example, it allows the reduction of the page loading time through techniques/features like caching templates and compressing JavaScript.
+For example, it allows the reduction of the page loading time through techniques like caching templates and compressing JavaScript files.

 Pyramid